 Group portfolio reviews are usually held at public libraries around the state.
 You can find the dates and locations for group reviews by visiting the HOME Group Portfolio Reviews page at the HOME website.

 HOME leaders have created a digital file that includes all of the pages required for a portfolio review.
 The file is a .pdf fillable file and all information can be typed directly into the file.
 Using adobe reader, you will also be able to submit work samples into the spaces provided.
 The file comes with complete instructions for use.

-11. If I register for a digital review, can I switch to a mail-in review if the digital file doesn't work for me?
+15. If I register for a digital portfolio review, can I switch to a mail-in review if the digital file doesn't work for me?